mikeroyal/NixOS-Guide/README.md

  - [Nixery](https://nixery.dev/) is a ad-hoc container images from Nix.

  - [Home Manager](https://github.com/nix-community/home-manager) is a tool to manage your user configuration just like NixOS.s.

+ - [Jovian NixOS](https://github.com/Jovian-Experiments/Jovian-NixOS) is a set of packages and configurations for running NixOS on the Steam Deck.

  - [NixVim](https://github.com/pta2002/nixvim) is a NeoVim distribution built with Nix modules and Nixpkgs.